 Undergraduate students are not permitted to host visitors from off campus in any Lehigh residence hall, building or facility.

-All students, faculty, and staff are required to complete training, complete health requirements such as testing and quarantining before returning, and follow proper health protocols when on campus.
+All students, faculty, and staff are required to complete all necessary training and health requirements such as testing and quarantining before returning, and follow proper health protocols when on campus.

 For all students, faculty, staff and visitors: